exercism/website-copy/tracks/rust/exercises/sublist/mentoring.md

   a larger list
 - Utilize Eq for slices
 - not reimplement the functionality of the `windows` method
-- some student call 2 time the windows function instead of checking the size.
-For the performance point of view it's the same because the windows function do the check.
+- some students call 2 times the `windows` function instead of checking the size.
+From the performance point of view it's the same because the `windows` function do the check before applying the window process.

 ### Examples